wsntxxn/pycocoevalcap/README.md

 Microsoft COCO Caption Evaluation
 ===================

-Evaluation codes for MS COCO caption generation.
+Evaluation codes for caption generation (originated from MS COCO), metrics include Bleu, Meteor, Rouge-L, CIDEr and SPICE.

 ## Description ##
-This repository provides Python 3 support for the caption evaluation metrics used for the MS COCO dataset.
+This repository provides Python 3 support for the caption evaluation metrics (originated from MS COCO dataset).

 The code is derived from the original repository that supports Python 2.7: https://github.com/tylin/coco-caption.
 Caption evaluation depends on the COCO API that natively supports Python 3 (see Requirements).